 In 1997, the city and state cleaned up the contamination, clearing a major hurdle to any redevelopment of the Metropolitan.
-The interior retains little of its original luster.
-Walls have been scraped bare leaving nothing more than a concrete skeleton on many floors.
-This is likely due in part to the contamination cleanup.
-Still, this makes the Metropolitan a sort of blank canvass for some developer with a dream and a big pocketbook to revive one of the city’s most beautiful, though often unheralded, landmarks.
+The interior retained little of its original luster.
+Walls were scraped bare, leaving nothing more than a concrete skeleton on many floors.
+This was likely due in part to the contamination cleanup.
+Still, this made the Metropolitan a sort of blank canvass for some developer with a dream and a big pocketbook to revive one of the city's most beautiful, though often unheralded, landmarks.

-While the building has been closed since 1979, the building remains on the radars of both the city and architectural firms.
-Unlike many other buildings that have been empty for decades, the Metropolitan’s façade and structure are mostly stable, several metro Detroit architects say.
-And, despite 2009’s losses of the Lafayette Building and Tiger Stadium, the city says it’s not looking to tear down everything.
+Though the building closed in early 1979, the building remained on the radars of both the City and architectural firms.
+Unlike many other buildings empty for decades, the Metropolitan’s façade and structure were mostly stable.
+And, despite 2009's losses of the Lafayette Building and Tiger Stadium, the City said it was not looking to tear down everything.

 "If our goal was just go out and tear down buildings," the Metropolitan "would have been gone," Waymon Guillebeaux, executive vice president of the Detroit Economic Growth Corp., told the Free Press in July 2009.

-While there have been plans looking at making the Metropolitan market rate housing or condos, any such plan would rely heavily on tax credits and incentives.
+Though there were plans looking at making the Metropolitan market rate housing or condos, any such plan would have relied heavily on tax credits and incentives.
 But getting such credits is never certain.
-And with the ailing state of Detroit and Michigan’s economies — plus other residential buildings that have come online in recent years, such as the Book-Cadillac Hotel, Merchants Row and the Fort Shelby Hotel — a tough situation isn’t made any easier.
+And with the ailing state of Detroit and Michigan's economies -- plus other residential buildings that have come online in recent years, such as the Book-Cadillac Hotel, Merchants Row and the Fort Shelby Hotel -- a tough situation wasn't made any easier.